-- Take the 8 1⁄2 x 11 in. (letter size) paper and fold it into different sections.
-This is a good place to start to get a sense of how much space you have for each section. - Delineate the space draw lines to divide the different sections. - Colour code your sections based on topic don't just use pencil... highlight parts that are important for YOU to remember.
+Take the 8 $\frac{1}{2}$ x 11 paper and fold it into different sections.
+This is a good place to start to get a sense of how much space you have for each section.

+Colour code your sections based on topic - don't just use pencil...
+Highlight parts that are important for YOU to remember.